Orna Ross: Alliance of Independent Authors

 Ross believes strongly in the benefits of self-publishing for authors both established and just starting out in their careers.
 In 2012, she launched the Alliance of Independent Authors (ALLi), a not-for-profit organization that aims to protect the rights of writers and promote self-published books.

 In her capacity as the head of ALLi, she has advised the BBC on publishing costs for an independent author.
 In 2014, she was referred to by The Guardian as an "indie star" of the writing world, and featured on the Guardian Books Podcast.
+In 2020 she joined the London Book Fair Advisory Board.